Hawaii Boat Registration, DOBOR Renewal & Title Rules (2026)

 Must Register

-All undocumented vessels principally used in Hawaii must be registered with DOBOR.
+Most undocumented motorized vessels principally used in Hawaii, including vessels with motors of 5 horsepower or more, must be registered with DOBOR before operation.

 Exemptions